Techniques of Pilonidal Sinus - Operation explained in an easy to understand way

 But there were relapses nevertheless!

 Thus the theory of a disease existing from birth had to be questioned.
-The obvious consequence of reconsidering the surgical procedure was not drawn.
+The obvious consequence of reconsidering the surgical procedure was not generally drawn.
+The Chief of Staff of the American armed forces had already banned the radical operation after it had brought 79,000 soldiers into inpatient treatment for an average of 55 days (Jeep rider's disease).

 Instead, new justifications for the radical operation were found.
 The resulting extensive scar was supposed to protect against the re-growth of hair by keeping the hair free.